gaofengShi/NextworkAzureSummerProject/README.md

 4. External Data:
    - use Azure Cosmos DB table to loading and retrieveing data on the website.<br/>

-Finaly, we built two verstion website:
+Finaly, we built two verstion website for _The Honest Feedback_:
    - Node.js web with NoSQL Azure Cosmos DB deployed on Linux virtual machine.
    - Node.js web with NoSQL Azure Cosmos DB deployed on Azure App Service.